Grow SomethingBeautiful

 Cherry Tomatoes

 Sweet, bite-sized tomatoes perfect for snacking straight off the vine, tossing in salads, or roasting for pasta.
 Our cherry tomato selection includes a range of colors and flavors — from classic red to golden and even dark varieties.
-Indeterminate plants produce fruit continuously throughout the growing season.
-Varieties include: Rose (rosy-red clusters with classic sweet flavor), Sweetheart Cherry (heart-shaped with sweet fruity flavor), Yellow Pear (pear-shaped with mild sweetness), Large Red Cherry (deep red with rich sweet flavor), Red Pear (pear-shaped with sweet tangy flavor), and Spoon (unique elongated fruits, great for appetizers).
+Varieties may include: Sweet 100, Sun Gold, Black Cherry, and other proven performers for high-desert gardens.
 Growing tips: Cherry tomatoes are among the most productive plants in the garden.
 They thrive in full sun with consistent watering and benefit from sturdy caging or staking.
 In the Owens Valley, plant after the last frost (mid-May) and expect harvests from mid-July through first frost.
-Well-suited for container gardening, hanging baskets, or small garden spaces.
+Pinch suckers for larger fruits or let them bush out for maximum yield.

 $4.00